Rifltz/Scallops/README.md

 # Scallops
-A game about a blob on a boat.
-However, not everything functions as it should...
+A game about fishing on a tropical island.
+However, not everything functions as it should...\
+Well, for one thing, there are only scallops.\
+\
+Just don't break anything.

 ## Cool stuff
-This game doesn't function like your typical game.
+This game doesn't behave like your normal game.\
-You'll *need* to restart the program, not just play it as normal.

-Dig around, see what you can find.
+Sometimes, it'll crash.
+Don't worry: that's supposed to happen.\
+Just reboot the game, and keep playing.

 ## Play it